unepwcmc/ProtectedPlanet/upgrade-plan/backend/README.md

-Total around 6–8.5 months for backend if no major surprises (GDAL/FileGDB and the Postgres server move being the highest risks)
+Total around 6.5–10 months for backend. **The test suite is dead** (100% fails to load on Rails 5.2 — proven Jul 2026) and must be revived first; GDAL/FileGDB and the Postgres server move are the next-highest risks.

 # Protected Planet — Backend upgrade (summary)